 Since 2012, YWCA Evanston/North Shore has sponsored the Stand Against Racism (now called Unite Against Racism), an annual event held the last Friday in April that draws 10,000 participants.
 The Stand Against Racism encourages communities and community members to acknowledge racial inequity and work for change.

 Annual Equity Summit was founded as a way to bring people of all ages and demographics together to deepen their understanding of their own racial identities, develop sills to work for change, formulate action plans, and engage with others.

-Acquired in July of 2018, YWCA Shop for Good is a social enterprise for YWCA Evanston/North Shore.
-The women’s resale boutique is located at 1101 Central Avenue in Wilmette, provides low cost clothing and volunteer opportunities, and 100% of profits help support YWCA’s domestic violence and economic empowerment programs.
+YWCA Shop for Good was acquired as a social enterprise for YWCA Evanston/North Shore.
+The women’s resale boutique, located at 1101 Central Avenue in Wilmette, provides low cost clothing and volunteer opportunities, and 100% of profits help support YWCA’s domestic violence and economic empowerment programs.